SAREC-Lab/sUAS-UseCases/README.md

 # Use Cases for Emergency Response Missions with Small Unmanned Aerial Systems

-If you would like to use these use-cases we ask you to reference our paper: <br>
+If you would like to use these use-cases we ask you to reference our paper: <br><br>
 **Jane Cleland-Huang, Ankit Agrawal, Md Nafee Al Islam, Eric Tsai, Maxime Van Speybroeck, Michael Vierhauser:
 ``Requirements-driven configuration of emergency response missions with small aerial vehicles''.
 Software Product Line Conference (SPLC) 2020: 26:1-26:12**
 ([bib available here](SPLC2020.txt))